microsoft/finops-toolkit/src/templates/finops-hub/reports/README.md

 ## 🔠 Changing schema

-FinOps toolkit reports maintain different queries for each schema version to avoid breaking old reports during an upgrade.
+FinOps hub reports maintain different queries for each schema version to avoid breaking old reports during an upgrade.
 Use the following steps when changing the schema:

-1. Open the desired toolkit report in Power BI Desktop.
+1. Open the desired hub report in Power BI Desktop.
 2. Select **Transform data** in the toolbar.
 3. Either create a new query with **Get data** or right-click the latest query and select **Duplicate**, if the data source is not changing.
    - Customize the new query as desired.